MartinTichovsky/cypress-interceptor/README.full.md

 Throttle requests matching the provided route matcher by setting a delay.
 By default, it throttles the first matching request, and then the throttle is removed.
 Set times in the options to change how many times the matching requests should be throttled.

+The delay is applied __after__ the request finishes - the request hits the back-end first, and then the response is held for the given delay before it is returned to the code that called it.
+To delay a request __before__ it is sent (so the back-end is not hit during the delay), use [cy.delayInterceptorRequest](#cydelayinterceptorrequest) instead.
+See [Delay vs. Throttle](#delay-vs-throttle) for an illustration of the difference.

 In the options, the `mockResponse` property can accept the same mocking object as shown in [cy.mockInterceptorResponse](#cymockinterceptorresponse).

 ### Example